-So overall it seems that lower priced stocks do produce slightly better returns than high priced stocks in the S&P 500.
+So overall it seems that lower priced shares do produce slightly better returns than high priced shares in the S&P 500.

 But what about in other market universes, like the S&P 1500 and Russell 3000 which contain a much larger concentration of small cap shares?

 In The S&P 1500